nats-io/nats.java/README.md

 ## A Note on Versions

 This is version 2.0 of the java-nats library.
 This version is a ground up rewrite of the original library.
 Part of the goal of this re-write was to address problems in thread resources, which has resulted in an updated API.
 The API is still [simple to use](#listening-for-incoming-messages) and highly [performant](#Benchmarking).
-This version also removes any runtime dependencies.
+This version also removes all non-JDK runtime dependencies.

 Previous versions are still available in the repo.